 - Responses to family and relationship difficulties – family violence, abuse and neglect, trauma, parental separation or divorce, attachment disorders

 Mild issues may resolve in 6-12 sessions while complex issues may take up to 48 sessions to resolve.
 But every child is different in terms of the amount of time they need to heal, change, and learn new adaptive skills.
 Multiple factors impact a successful outcome, such as consistency of visits, parental involvement, and reinforcing skills at home.

-The power of this form of counseling for kids is demonstrated clearly when treating children whose behavior may be extreme, to the point where parents have lost all hope.
+The power of play therapy for kids is demonstrated clearly when treating children whose behavior may be extreme, to the point where parents have lost all hope.
 For example, we have worked with a child who had severe anger and harming behaviors, such as running out in the street, biting, and more.
 After 5-6 months of play therapy, the child no longer exhibited any of those behaviors.

 How Do Play Therapy Sessions Work?